-There are two types of cleaning that you can do to ensure your grow goes smoothly.
-The 1st is sanitation and the 2nd is sterilization.
+There are two types of cleaning methods that you can do to ensure your grow goes smoothly.
+The first is sanitation and the second is sterilization.

-To clean your intake fans, inspect them monthly and clean with compressed air shooting from the inside out.
+- To clean your intake fans use compressed air, shooting from the inside out, to remove any debris.

-To clean the door window front or back, use a microfiber cloth.
+- To clean the door, use a microfiber cloth.
 These are very sensitive and can scratch easily.
 Don't use an alcohol based cleaner like Windex, and make sure you don't use much pressure.

-To clean the outside or inside metal, you can use isopropyl alcohol and a soft cloth.
+- To clean both the outside and inside of the metal walls, use isopropyl alcohol and a soft cloth.

-To clean your wood top, non abrasive soap is best as it has previously been sealed with a varnish.
+- To clean your wood top, use none abrasive soap as it has previously been sealed with a varnish.

-- Remove the lid from the tank and scrub the underside with the solution.
+- Remove the lid from the reservoir and scrub the underside with the solution.
 Rinse well and allow to dry.

 - Drain your unit.

 - Put your pH and EC sensors in two separate cups of tap water outside the unit, still attached.
 This is to make sure they stay wet during this process.

 - Fill a bucket with the solution and fill the unit.
 Allow the unit to soak for 30 minutes.